NEMEA Mental Health Programme

 - Act as a point of contact and reassurance to employees who are experiencing any mental health or emotional stress and are unsure where to go for help

 - Can be that first initial contact in guiding you through the programmes we have in place and the best way to get professional support

 - Maintain absolute confidentiality of any discussions with employees who approach them for assistance

 Your conversations with a First Aider may be a quick chat or an in-depth meeting including, but not limited to:

 - Anxiety and stress

-- Work related issues/problems with colleagues or managers
+- Work related issues with colleagues or managers, or job security concerns

 - Health issues whether physical or mental